susantiyuni/precursor-retrieval/README.md

 }
 ```
 ## Contact
-For questions or collaborations, please open an issue or contact anon@anonymous.org
+For questions, please open an issue or contact anon@anonymous.org